OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 OneFlow Service is Stuck in ``DEPLOYING``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An error in network configuration, or any major failure (such as network timeouts or performance problems) can cause the OneFlow service to lock due to a communications outage between it and the VMs in a multi-VM service such as Kubernetes.
-The OneFlow service will lock if *any* of the VMs belonging to the Kubernetes cluster does not report ``READY=YES`` to OneGate within the default time.
+An error in network configuration, or any major failure (such as network timeouts or performance problems) can cause the OneKE service to lock up due to a communications outage between it and the Front-end node.
+The OneKE service will lock if *any* of the VMs belonging to it does not report ``READY=YES`` to OneGate within the default time.

 If one or more of the VMs in the Kubernetes cluster never leave the ``DEPLOYING`` state, you can troubleshoot OneFlow communications by inspecting the file ``/var/log/oneflow.log`` on the Front-end node.
 Look for a line like the following: